 4. Boat

-Compared to the North Island, ferries as a means of public transport aren’t so established in the South, although Queenstown does have a ferry service from Frankton to Queenstown Bay.
+Compared to the North Island, ferries as a means of public transport aren’t so common in the South, although Queenstown does have a ferry service from Frankton to Queenstown Bay.
+But, if you enjoy scenic cruises, you’re in for a treat!

-Marlborough: join the Pelorus Mail Boat on a full-day cruise as it delivers mail to the remote inlets of the mysterious, bush-clad Pelorus Sounds.
+Marlborough: join the Pelorus Mail Boat as weaves down the remote inlets of the mysterious Pelorus Sounds.
 Alternatively, hire a kayak to explore Marlborough and Golden Bay (see 11 Awesome things to do in Picton for more details).

-Queenstown: board TSS Earnslaw, treat yourself to a chardonnay on the deck, and absorb mountain views from the comfort of the most stunning vessel on Lake Wakatipu.
-This classy 90-minute cruise takes you to Walter Peak where you can go on a farm tour, and returns to Queenstown waterfront.
+Queenstown: board the grand TSS Earnslaw and absorb mountain views as you glide across Lake Wakatipu.
+This classy 90-minute cruise takes you to Walter Peak where you can experience a farm tour, and returns to Queenstown waterfront.

-Dunedin: keep your eyes peeled for albatross and sea lions on Port to Port Cruises, a water taxi service that connects Port Chalmers, Quarantine Island, and Portobello.
+Dunedin: I reckon a cruise is one of the best ways to explore Otago harbour.
+Port to Port Cruises offer a water taxi service that connects Port Chalmers, Quarantine Island, and Portobello.

-For more fun activities, make sure you check out 10 Amazing Dunedin Experiences you can’t miss!
+For more fun activities, see: 10 Amazing Dunedin Experiences you can’t miss.

 Te Anau: for an unforgettable boutique experience on Lake Te Anau, set sail on Faith, a historical sailboat, and enjoy afternoon canapes (and cheeky wine or two).
-For a more kid-friendly option (as long as they’re not afraid of the dark), check out the Glowworm Caves and enjoy a lake cruise with Real Journeys.
+For a more family friendly option, I recommend the Glowworm Caves your with Real Journeys.

-Milford Sound: a number of tour operators offer commentated cruises through Milford’s magnificent fiords, with food, beverages, and the chance to see seals, dolphins, and other wildlife.
-But beware of Milford’s Sandflies!
-Learn some essential anti-sandfly tips here.
+Milford Sound: a number of tour operators offer cruises through Milford’s magnificent fiords, with food, beverages, and the chance to wildlife.
+Just watch out for Milford’s notorious Sandflies!
+You’ll want to know these anti-sandfly tips here.

-For the most efficient way travelling between major South Island cities without a car, book a flight.
-We have two main carriers in NZ: Air New Zealand (who has super cheap fares on grabaseat if you book in advance), and Jetstar.
+For the most efficient way travelling between major South Island cities without a car, flying is the way to go.
+We have two main aircraft carriers in NZ: Air New Zealand (who has budget fares on grabaseat if you book in advance), and Jetstar.

 For travelling to Stewart Island, you’ve got the option of Stewart Island Flights or taking the ferry from Bluff (see below).